Bit Efficient Toeplitz Covariance Estimation: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section~\ref{sec:perl}, we revisit the preliminaries that will be used throughout the article.
-Section~\ref{sec:rule} formally defines the ruler-based quantized Toeplitz covariance estimation problem and introduces an unbiased estimator.
-In Section~\ref{sec:nona}, we analyze the non-asymptotic performance of the proposed estimator and further investigate its convergence rate.
+Section~\ref{sec:rule} then formally defines the ruler-based quantized Toeplitz covariance estimation problem and introduces an unbiased estimator.
+A non-asymptotic performance analysis of the proposed estimator is then presented in Section~\ref{sec:nona}.
+In Section~\ref{sec:fini}, we develop the finite-bit estimator and provide its non-asymptotic performance guarantees.
 Section~\ref{sec:lowr} explores two special cases, i.e., the low-rank and band-limited scenarios.
-Detailed proofs of the theoretical results are provided in the appendices.
+Numerical experiments validating the theoretical analysis are reported in Section~\ref{sec:nume}, and detailed proofs of the theoretical results are provided in the appendices.